 The IMS 3f has been used since 1978 for a wide spectrum of geochemical studies, and remains highly effective for in situ trace element and REE analysis of rock-forming minerals and glasses (spatial resolution better than 10 μm).
 More recent applications for the IMS 3f include measurement of δ11B in melt inclusions and in natural waters (prepared by evaporation) as well as measurement of Sr, Mg and Ba in marine carbonates for paleotemperature reconstructions.

 The IMS 1280 is a new generation high transmission-high mass resolution SIMS instrument with a great number of extended capabilities for geochemical analysis.
 Types of applications available now at NENIMF are summarized in the Access section.
 The IMS 1270 was seriously damaged in a fire on October 22, 2002.
 The rebuilt IMS 1280 was delivered to WHOI in January 2005 and was successfully installed and is operational.

-NENIMF consists of Director, Facility Manager, Analyst, Engineer, and Administrator.
+NENIMF is run day to day by a staff of five consisting of Senior Scientist, two Analysts, Engineer, and Administrator.
 They are in charge of daily operational matters, maintenance and renovation of the instruments, and development and improvement of analytical protocols.
 NENIMF personnel also are responsible for helping and training users.

 Hotels near WHOI

 Maps and Driving Directions